ORGONAUT

 Practical workflow

-1. Create team with clear name and parent.
+1. Create team with clear name, parent, and optional type.

 3. Add or adjust placements for key contributors.